ykundlas/DVDLibrary/README.md

 REST Endpoints:

-"/dvd/{id}" - GET : Returns a specific DVD ;
+"/dvd/{id}" - GET : Returns a specific DVD

-"/dvds" - GET : Returns a list of all DVDs ;
+"/dvds" - GET : Returns a list of all DVDs

-"/dvds/title/{title}" - GET : Returns a list of DVDs that have a matching title ;
+"/dvds/title/{title}" - GET : Returns a list of DVDs that have a matching title

-"/dvds/year/{releaseYear}" - GET : Returns a list of DVDs that have a matching release year ;
+"/dvds/year/{releaseYear}" - GET : Returns a list of DVDs that have a matching release year

-"/dvds/director/{directorName}" - GET : Returns a list of DVDs that have a matching director name ;
+"/dvds/director/{directorName}" - GET : Returns a list of DVDs that have a matching director name

-"/dvds/rating/{rating}" - GET : Returns a list of DVDs that have a matching rating ;
+"/dvds/rating/{rating}" - GET : Returns a list of DVDs that have a matching rating

 "/dvd" - POST : Send a JSON with the representation of a DVD.
-Returns a newly created DVD with it's ID ;
+Returns a newly created DVD with it's ID

 "/dvd/{id}" - PUT : Send a JSON with the representation of a DVD.
-It will edit the DVD fields of the DVD with the given ID ;
+It will edit the DVD fields of the DVD with the given ID

-"/dvd/{id}" - DELETE : Deletes the DVD with the given ID.
+"/dvd/{id}" - DELETE : Deletes the DVD with the given ID